 We recognise that whilst Government restrictions have lifted, and venues like ARC are operating with full capacities, there are still many people who are unable to visit public buildings.

-We want to do everything we can to explore how we can help shielding communities to continue to access ARC’s creative programme, particularly as we head into the winter and seeing cases rise.
+We want to do everything we can to explore how we can help shielding communities to continue to access ARC’s creative programme.

 Visiting the building